cfpb/Metro2/django/README.md

 5. If you want to access the python console for the project: `./manage.py shell`

 All of the useful actions listed above for use in docker-compose can also be used in the local virtualenv.

+## Generated data

+The repository contains a set of data files with randomly generated fake data.
+When a user runs `docker compose up`, the seed data script runs the parser to ingest these fake data files and runs all avaliable evaluators on the parsed data.
+The data is not representative of any actual credit or loan scenarios.
+Instead, it is intended to provide a semi-realistic placeholder in the Metro2 Evaluator Tool's UI, so users can explore the functionality of the application--including evaluator results, filtering, and administrator page--without needing to find or produce Metro2-conforming data.

+The data files in `sample_data/` were generated using the methods in [`parse_m2/data_generator.py`](parse_m2/data_generator.py).
+These files do not completely fulfill the Metro2 data standard as described in the CRRG.
+Instead, the generated data contains only the fields that are used in the Metro2 Evaluator Tool's parser.
+Fields that are ignored by the parser contain a filler character (`.`).
+The files do not contain Trailer segments, since those are ignored by the parser.

+For the fields that are included, some are filled with static values, such as Identification Number, Portfolio Type, and Terms Frequency.
+Some are filled by choosing a value from a list of valid possible values, such as Account Type and Special Comment Code.
+For many numeric and date fields, such as Credit Limit, Date Opened, and Date of Last Payment, their values are chosen randomly from a selected range.